cthlbrennan/herdhub/README.md

 | `DISABLE_COLLECTSTATIC` | 1 (*this is temporary, and can be removed for the final deployment*) |
 | `SECRET_KEY` | user's own value |

-Heroku needs three additional files in order to deploy properly.
+Heroku needs two additional files in order to deploy properly.

 - requirements.txt
 - Procfile
-- runtime.txt

 You can install this project's **requirements** (where applicable) using: